-10. Faculty Innovation Center
+10. Center for Teaching and Learning

-The core of the FIC's mission is to partner with UT faculty, graduate-student instructors and the University's programs and leadership to create an environment focused on teaching for student learning and success.
+The core of the CTL's mission is to partner with UT faculty, graduate-student instructors and the University's programs and leadership to create an environment focused on teaching for student learning and success.